Anchor Attention for Hybrid Crowd Forecasts Aggregation: Aggregation Setup

+Some types of questions have historical data available.
+For example, financial questions usually have historical data provided by a stock exchange.
+For instance, question \emph{What will be the long-term interest rate for Hungary in July 2018}, are backed by reliable data and there is a good chance that machine models would work well.

-Given that questions covered a broad set of geopolitical topics and different data sources, we used a general approach to forecast time series to produce machine forecasts from the historical data relevant to each question.
-Specifically, we used three types of machine models: 1) AutoRegressive Integrated Moving Average (ARIMA)~\cite{arima}; 2) M4-Meta \cite{m4}; and 3) Arithmetic Random Walk (RW).
+Given that questions covered a broad set of geopolitical topics and different data sources, we used a general approach to extrapolate time series to produce machine forecasts from the historical data relevant to each question.
+Machine models are first fit to historical time series, then extrapolate the time series to predict mean and variance.
+Assume the target value follows a normal distribution, we convert the estimated probability density distribution into probabilities in each answer option.
+We used three types of machine models: 1) AutoRegressive Integrated Moving Average (ARIMA)~\cite{arima}; 2) M4-Meta \cite{m4}; and 3) Arithmetic Random Walk (RW).